Robogeek95/hackclub/workshops/JamBlog/README.md

 img: './img/calum-lewis-9RGPG_ksS3Q-unsplash.jpg'
 ---

 This workshop aims to help you build a blog on the [Jamstack](https://jamstack.org/what-is-jamstack/).
-By the end of this workshop, we would spin up a blog with an entirely custom frontend with the [NextJS](https://nextjs.org/) react framework and the CMS with [Ghost.js](https://ghost.org/), an API driven headless cms.
+By the end of this workshop, we would spin up a blog with an entirely custom frontend with the [NextJS](https://nextjs.org/) react framework and the CMS with [Ghost.js](https://ghost.org/), an API driven headless CMS.

 ## The Stack